General program information

 How do I join Watertown Electricity Choice?

-All new residential and commercial electricity customers in Watertown that are on Eversource’s Basic Service – meaning they have not signed a private contract with an electricity supplier – will be automatically enrolled in Watertown Electricity Choice in the Standard offering.
-You will receive a notification letter with program details in the mail from the City prior to being automatically enrolled.
-Typically, this letter is sent within a few months of you opening your account.
+All new residential and commercial electricity customers in Watertown that are on Eversource’s Basic Service – meaning they have not signed a private contract with an electricity supplier – will be automatically enrolled in Watertown Electricity Choice in the Standard option on a periodic basis.
+You will receive a notice in the mail from the City before being automatically enrolled.
+The notice will include information about program options, pricing, and how to opt out of the program if you do not wish to participate.
+This notice is typically mailed within a few months of you opening your account.

 Watertown electricity customers that have signed a private contract with an electricity supplier will not be automatically enrolled, but may choose to opt in to the program.